djdd87/SynoAI/README.md

 This will output the full information log and help identify where things are going wrong, as well as displaying the confidence percentages from Deepstack.

 ### Trouble Shooting

+#### SynoAI
+* Image files are saved with a date/time different to the current local
+  * Ensure your TZ environmental variable is set in your docker configuration.

 #### "Failed due to Synology API error code X"
 * 400 Invalid password.